imballinst/imballinst.dev/src/pages/blog/marriage-and-emotional-affection/index.md

 For me, a relationship is all about trust, patience, and empathy.
 I didn't know about that before -- I had to learn them the hard way.
 It sounds like an excuse, but I didn't really learn a lot about emotional intelligence in my family -- it simply didn't exist (and probably still doesn't).
 Anger was forbidden, sadness was forbidden, just keep up a mask of a happy face all day to prevent further problems.

-Moreover, since the "culprit" in my parents' _house_ was a woman, it was really hard for me to really open up to the opposing gender, as I was afraid of getting a person with her traits.
+Moreover, since the "culprit" in my parents' _house_ was a woman, it was really hard for me to fully open up to the opposing gender, as I was afraid of getting a person with her traits.
 Love was a topic that I would tread really, really carefully.
 Yes, I had crushes, but I kept questioning myself, "Is this love?
 Or is this lust?".
 I think I was being paranoid, while at the same time, I wanted someone who could match my puzzle piece.
 I was conflicting with my inner self most of the time.

 Fast forward to May 2016, I got the internship that enabled me to do my thesis defense in September.
 Little did I know, the woman that I would fall in love with also worked in that company.
 It all started when I accepted the part-time offer after finishing my internship there -- I thought it was a great chance to improve my "actual real job skills" because I was mostly investing myself in my gaming career.